furyblack/repo/readme.txt

-I want to add some strings
+I want to add some stringssdfs